Mapping Scientific Literature with Large Language Models and Topic Modeling: Thematic Mapping of Engineering Abstracts

-\hyperref[fig:dist1]{Fig. \ref{fig:dist1}} illustrates the cumulative (a) and overlapping (b) temporal trends of the six most prevalent primary topics, which account for more than two-thirds of the classified abstracts.
+\hyperref[fig:dist1]{Fig. \ref{fig:dist1}} illustrates the (a) cumulative and (b) overlapping temporal trends of the six most prevalent primary topics, which account for more than two-thirds of the classified abstracts.
 While overall article output has declined since 2012, engineering publications have increased steadily, aligning with the previously discussed trends.
 The lower plot (\hyperref[fig:dist1]{Fig. \ref{fig:dist1}b}) uses an overlapping area chart to emphasize the changing proportions of different engineering topics over time, making fluctuations and trends within the individual topics more apparent.
-Together, these subplots illustrate the evolution of engineering-related publications from 2005 to 2024 and their position within the journal’s broader disciplinary landscape.
+Together, these subplots illustrate the evolution of engineering-related publications from 2005 to 2024 and their position within the journal's broader topical landscape.

 The generated titles $T_J$ (\textbf{bold}), descriptions $D_J$ (\textit{italics}), and key publication trends for the six dominant topics are as follows.
 The remaining ten topics, also assigned clear titles and thematic descriptions using the same generative procedure, are omitted here due to spatial constraints, as each contributes less than 5\% to the total abstract distribution (See \hyperref[tab:cluster_agreement]{Appendix, Table \ref{tab:cluster_agreement}}).